ess-dmsc/events-nmx-classify/README.md

-# tpcClassify #
+# nmx neutron event utilities #

-Program for viewing and classification of uTPC events for ESS NMX.
+Set of programs converting, viewing and analyzing neutron detector events for ESS NMX.

 ### How do I get set up? ###